raspberrypi/documentation/configuration/config-txt/video.md

 Enable/disable the touchscreen.

-`disable_touchscreen=1` will disable the touchscreen on the official Raspberry Pi LCD display.
+`disable_touchscreen=1` will disable the touchscreen on the official Raspberry Pi Touch Display.

 ### enable_dpi_lcd

 Enable LCD displays attached to the DPI GPIOs.
-This is to allow the use of third-party LCD displays using the parallel display interface.
+This parameter is intended to support the use of third-party LCD displays.

 ### dpi_group, dpi_mode, dpi_output_format